 Please note that you can only move projects you are the owner of to a workspace, and that you need to have "create project" privileges for that workspace.

-Here you can see your payment plans and handle your payment and billing details (excluded from screenshot above).
-There are a couple of different actions that you can do here that's important to know about.
+Here you can see your payment plans and handle your payment and billing details (excluded from the screenshot above).
+There are 5 different categories to choose from according to your needs.
+The five categories are Free (default), Pilot, Builder, Production, and Enterprise.

 To remove existing cards, hover with your mouse over the card and then an "X" will appear in the top-right corner.
 Click it to remove the payment method.